KnpLabs/KnpUserBundle/Upgrade.md

 This document describes the changes needed when upgrading because of a BC break.
 For the full list of changes, please look at the Changelog file.

+## 1.3.1 to 1.3.2

+### User and Group class

+This bundle now registers mappings for the classes in Model directly, instead of having empty extending classes.
+The Entity/User and Document/User and Group classes are deprecated, you should update your User and Group classes to extend the classes found in Model directly.
+The old classes will stay around for a while and continue to work, but will be dropped for version 2.0.

 ## 1.2 to 1.3

 ### Forms